 Hair and skincare products

 For facial products, look for the label "noncomedogenic"—it's not a guarantee, as there are no regulations around a company’s use of the term, but it's a place to start.
-Haircare products aren't ever labeled as far as comedogenicity, since they are not intended to be applied to the face.
+Haircare products aren't labeled as far as comedogenicity, since they are not intended to be applied to the face.
 But they can be culprits, especially if you have acne around the hairline or on the back, which is exposed to hair products as you shower.
-Some people break out more when they use products containing sodium lauryl sulfate and/or sodium laureth sulfate.
+Some people break out more when they use products containing sodium lauryl sulfate.
 Products without these ingredients won't tend to lather well, so they can take some getting used to.

 Women often experience acne due to hormonal influences, especially: